 If you would like to read more about the ZAP process and what we have done so far, please refer to the Zonal Characterisation (ZoC) Document (pdf 54Mb).

-Open-floor and issue-specific hearings will be held by the Planning Inspectorate for the examination of the development consent order application for Dogger Bank Creyke Beck from March 2014.
+The Planning Inspectorate will hold open-floor and issue-specific hearings for the examination of the development consent order application for Dogger Bank Teesside A&B from October 2014.
 Details of these hearings can be found on the Events page of this website.